How To Prepare for Your Next Interview

 The resource serves as a jumping off point for new professionals to shape their interview experience.
 Job candidates should research their prospective employers to come up with additional questions.

-“Often, the interview is not used to the full advantage to truly find out more about the culture of a company someone is interviewing for,” EPC Chair Emily Mulkey, MBA, LAT, ATC, said.
+“Often, the interview is not used to the full advantage to truly find out more about the culture of a company someone is interviewing for,” EPC Chair Emily Mulkey, MBA, MS, ATC, said.
 “Our goal is that with this resource, people can ask more intentional questions of those they're interviewing with to make intentional choices about where they want to work.
 We are in a fantastic stage of the athletic training profession where incoming and early ATs have jobs to choose from.
 But along with this, we must make smart choices that advance the profession.
 Looking for departments and positions that support athletic trainers with proper compensation, benefits, educational opportunities and life balance is crucial to continuing to move the needle forward.”